ipdgc/GP2-pathway-enrichment-pipeline/README.md

 Using import_GWAS_sumstats_Manuela.ipynb

-### 2. Format for FUMA using format_for_FUMA_Manuela.ipynb
+### 2. Format for FUMA

+Using format_for_FUMA_Manuela.ipynb.
 This saves the GWAS summary statistics in FUMA format, then you can just upload this straight to FUMA.
 So far we can't find a way to link/embed FUMA within Terra.

 ### 3. Run WebGestaltR in Terra

+Using run_WebGestaltR_Manuela.ipynb.

 ## Notes